timout/CarND-Traffic-Sign-Classifier/writeup.md

 ![Pedestrians Only][test_5]

 The image was identified incorrectly with confidence 100.
-Image was not in traning set - I was just curious how it will be identified by net.
+Image was not in traning set - I was just curious how it will be identified the model.
 5 top predictions:
  1. Class_id:34 (Turn left ahead), confidence:100%
  2. Class_id:0 (Speed limit (20km/h)), confidence:0%